-- Checks Target Resources: Checks if the artifact exists in a watch target resource.
+- Check existence: Xray Checks if the artifact exists in the resource

-- Checks Filters: Checks if the artifact matches all of the filters in the found watches.
+- Check filters: Xray then checks if the artifact matches all of the filters defined for that resource.

-- Processes Assigned Polices: Xray independently processes all of the policies in the found watches.
-For each assigned policy in a watch, Xray performs the following steps:
+- Process Assigned Polices: Xray independently processes all of the policies in the Watch.
+For each assigned policy, Xray performs the following steps:

 - Processes the rules according to priority.

 - Checks the criteria of the rule.

 - If the criteria are met, Xray generates a violation, the automatic actions are executed and the policy is considered as processed.
 There is no need to continue to the subsequent rules in the policy.